Manage Account

 - Bank or Building Society official

-- Say ‘certified to be a true copy of the original seen by me’ in writing
+- Include a handwritten statement by the certifying person, stating โcertified to be a true copy of the original seen by meโ

 - Be signed and dated

-- Have the name printed under the signature
+- Have the certifying personโs full name printed under the signature along with occupation, address and phone number

-You can remove a borrower from your mortgage without increasing the amount you’ve borrowed.
+You can add or remove someone from your mortgage without increasing the amount youโve borrowed.
 This is called a change of borrower or transfer of equity.
-Before we can do this, we’ll need to make sure that you can still afford the payments after we make the change.
-To do this we will carry out a credit check and an affordability assessment on all people who will be remaining on the mortgage.
+Before we can do this, weโll need to make sure that you can still afford the payments after we make the change.
+To do this weโll carry out a credit check and an affordability assessment on all people remaining or being added to the mortgage.

-Please call us on 0300 159 7152 to make an appointment with a mortgage adviser who will guide you through the process.
-Phone lines are open Monday to Friday 8:30am – 6:00pm.
+Please call us on 0330 159 7152 to make an appointment with one of our qualified mortgage advisors who will guide you through the process.
+Phone lines are open Monday to Friday 8:30am โ 6:00pm.

 Important Information

 - There needs to be an original borrower remaining on the mortgage.
-If you wish to remove all original borrowers or add someone new, you’ll need to apply for a new mortgage with another lender.
+If you wish to remove all original borrowers, youโll need to apply for a new mortgage with another lender.

 - It will be helpful to have information like payslips, bank statements and how much you spend on your day-to-day expenses ready for your appointment.
 Work out how much you can afford using our helpful Income & Expenditure Form.

-- As part of your application, you’ll need to appoint a solicitor and pay any associated costs.
+- As part of your application, youโll need to appoint a solicitor and pay any associated costs.
+Any costs you pay will be non-refundable if the application doesnโt go ahead.

 - Print off the third-party authority form.

-When we receive the completed form, we’ll use information from credit reference agencies to confirm the identity of your third-party.
-These are ‘soft searches’ which means they won’t leave a footprint on their credit file.
+Weโll use information from credit reference agencies to confirm the identity of your third-party.
+These are โsoft searchesโ which means they wonโt leave a footprint on their credit file.

 - If your chosen third party would like more information about how their personal information is used, they can look at our Privacy Notice